Our work in suicide prevention

 - Developing, testing and implementing scalable suicide prevention initiatives and programs

 - Leading the development of better connections across prevention approaches and service systems

-- Contributing to the evidence base for suicide prevention, with a focus on translational research.
+- Contributing to the evidence base for suicide prevention, focusing on translational research.

 Our Institute and our staff play a leading role in suicide prevention nationally and globally.

-In addition to our programs and research, we support broader suicide prevention work across Australia and the world.
+In addition to our programs and research, we support broader suicide prevention work across Australia and worldwide.

 - International Association for Suicide Prevention

 - Suicide Prevention Australia (organisational member)

 Our Director and other staff at Everymind are current members of:

 - National Advisory Group for Suicide Prevention